datacamp/jsconfig/README.md

 Also, when you have too many standards, xkcd recommends to create a new standard ([Source](https://xkcd.com/927/)).

+## Vision

+By having a vision, we can make some decisions more easily by refering back to this vision and how a change contributes to this vision.

+The goal of JS Config is to improve the productivity of our developers (in the long term).
+This means we should strive for (in order of importance):

+1. _Consistency_: auto-formatting / auto-sorting stuff: Developers should not need to think about this stuff and still find their code in a readable and consistent order / syntax.
+There shouldn't be a lot of discussion about which style to pick as it's just a matter of taste and getting used too.
+Let's try to stay as close as possible to "community standards".
+1. _Correctness_: small bugs (e.g. eslint rules about hooks) should be catched by eslint not by (human) reviews.
+Rules that catch potential bugs and with few false positives should be enabled.
+1. _Code Quality_: Rules that help in code quality and are not flagging too many false positives could be enabled as well.
+1. _Unity_: Having as many configs as possible in this repo and use it in as many projects as possible with at little adaptation as possible (but adaptation is still allowed!).
+That way engineers can assume a good and working setup and don’t need to catch little bugs during review time if a linter can do this.

 ## Installation :floppy_disk:

 (If you are using npm, you should use `npm install` instead of `yarn add`)